jarmo/carguard-client/README.md

 Features
 ---------------

-* Transparent: client and server code is open-source - there's nothing secret going on;
+* Transparent: client and server code is open-source - there's nothing secret going on
-* Private: only encrypted location data is sent to the server - just you can decrypt it;
+* Private: only encrypted location data is sent to the server - just you can decrypt it
-* Smart: only needed location data is sent to the server - e.g. no need to send when you are driving;
+* Smart: only needed location data is sent to the server - e.g. no need to send when you are driving
-* Persistent: app runs even when it is exited or when phone is restarted.
+* Persistent: app runs even when it is exited or when phone is restarted

 Requirements
 ---------------

 * A car;
-* An Android phone with Android version >= 4.0.3 (SDK API level 15);
+* An Android phone with Android version >= 4.0.3 (SDK API level 15)
-* A SIM card for the phone with a cellular data access;
+* A SIM card for the phone with a cellular data access
-* Car charger for the phone.
+* Car charger for the phone

 Installation